 Jerusalem Artichoke Spaghetti with Turkey Meatballs

-A citrus-infused broth, turkey meatballs, and mild Jerusalem artichoke pasta update an old favorite.
+A citrus-infused broth, turkey meatballs, and mild Jerusalem artichoke pasta update your everyday spaghetti and meatballs.

 - Servings: 4

 - 2 slices white bread, crusts removed and coarsely ground into crumbs (about 3/4 cup)

 - 3 tablespoons skim milk